sedostheatre/sedos.co.uk/input/shows/2016-one-man-two-guvnors.md

       width="640" height="427" alt="One Man, Two Guvnors - 2016"></a><script
       async src="//embedr.flickr.com/assets/client-code.js"
       charset="utf-8"></script>
+  - order: 3
+    body: >-
+      >I have seen quite a lot of Sedos productions over the last few years, and their shows are of a consistent excellent quality.
+They are undoubtedly a collection of extremely talented directors, actors and performers.
+One Man, Two Guv’nors upheld that high expectation and did not disappoint; the show was of professional standard with even the smallest parts giving consistent high quality performances.

+      ><footer><cite><a href="http://www.sardinesmagazine.co.uk/reviews/review.php?REVIEW-Sedos-One%20Man,%20Two%20Guvnors&reviewsID=2581">One Man, Two Guvnors, 2016, Sardines</a></cite></footer>

+      >Sedos is an amateur dramatic company, but the acting is easily on par with the professional show I saw previously.
+In fact, having seen Sedos in action before, it seems they are once again blurring the lines between professional and amateur theatre.
+In particular, they prove that the quality of a show is determined by those involved – and not whether anyone is getting paid.

+      ><footer><cite><a href="https://www.westendwilma.com/review-one-man-two-guvnors-bridewell/">One Man, Two Guvnors, 2016, West End Wilma</a></cite></footer>
+    title: REVIEWS
 ---
 **A new production of the award-winning National Theatre comedy play.**